fmmalta/bloc_generic_streams/README.md

 I built this package because when you have an application like an Uber application, which was my case, others bloc packages didn't attended my expectations, so, I created this, more simple and more intuitive.
 You only need to create your Bloc extending BlocBase and then creating a BlocProvider in whatever screen you desire.

-OBS: I'll implement other subjects, like Publish and Replay subject.
 ## Example:
 ```dart
     import 'package:bloc_generic_streams/bloc_generic_streams.dart';